betselotz/Python-visualizations/README.md

 ---

-## ❌ Common mistakes beginners make
+## ❌ Common mistakes

 - Forgetting that `Age` must be numeric before plotting
-- Confusing Pandas plotting with Seaborn plotting
 - Missing `plt.show()` so nothing appears
 - Not adding labels or title, making the chart unclear